lavague-ai/LaVague/docs/docs/get-started/under-the-hood.md

     Objective: ${objective}
     Thought:

-By providing our `WorldModel` with examples, we can help our `WorldModel` to learn to generate instructions by demonstrating the desired thought process and structure for completing tasks.
+By providing our `World Model` with examples, we can help our `World Model` to learn to generate instructions by demonstrating the desired thought process and structure for completing tasks.

 !!! hint "Contribute knowledge"

     You can contribute knowledge files for a website of your choice, by creating text files with examples of `objectives`, `thoughts` and `instructions` and submitting your file as a `PR` to our GitHub repo.

     See the [contributon section of the docs](../contributing/contributing.md) for more information.